 Using the textbook Through the Lens of Anthropology (note: link is to the 3rd edition, but page numbers and quotes for this class are to the 2nd edition) for Introduction to Anthropology 2020 we read “Anthropology and Sustainability.”
-This was a particularly inspiring chapter for students and for the authors:
+This was a particularly inspiring chapter.

 I began by returning to something we discussed about cultural anthropological fieldwork.
 When anthropologists started doing fieldwork, a little more than a century ago, in contrast to prevalent racial ideas that others were inherently inferior or primitive, anthropologists posited that other people were experts, intelligent, and had interesting patterns exhibited in

 - Marriage and Family

 Anthropologists insisted that people learned these patterns, and that we could learn them as well, through the process of doing fieldwork.
 Anthropologists also insisted that learning about others might be valuable, in contrast to typical Western ideas that others were just stupid, primitive, or at best inefficient.
 Many economists touted the idea of markets and capitalism as the most efficient system.
 Many economists also believed that without private property regulations, others would engage in an unsustainable overuse of their resources.
 Muckle and González discuss the idea of Garrett Hardin that there would be a “tragedy of the commons” (338) without private property.